-Dell Computer has a different way of looking at this issue.
-Their cash conversion cycle is -15 days.
+Do you know what a cash conversion cycle is?
+Loosely defined, it is the amount of time it takes a business to convert a sale to cash.
+The shorter your cash conversion time, the better managed your cash flow will be.
+The cash conversion cycle is expressed in days.
+Know what company has the best cash conversion cycle?
+Dell!
+Their cash conversion cycle averages -15 days.
 Yes, that is MINUS 15 days.
 How do they do it?
 First, they get you to pay for your computer up front so they have your cash.
-Your cash is in their bank account, but they haven't delivered anything yet.
+Your cash is in their account, but they haven't delivered anything yet.
 Second, they don't order the parts to build your computer until the order is placed and paid for.
 Therefore, they don't carry excessive inventory.
 Have you ever noticed that you pay extra for the immediate service?
 They are essentially getting you to pay for their inventory carrying cost.
 Lastly, they don't pay their vendors until the bill is due, or even a little later.

-I am not suggesting that you model your business after Dell, however here are a few things you can do to help improve your cash conversion cycle.
+Starting to get the idea?
+Here are a few things you can do to help your cash conversion cycle.

 2. Use state of the art cash management tools such as remote deposit technology.

 3. Contact the customers before the invoice is due!
 Make sure the customer is satisfied with your product or service and that the invoice is set up for payment.